 Joanne Stevens, CCRC

-As the manager of research site operations, Joanne Stevens is responsible for oversight of all research studies being conducted with Frenova, a clinical drug and device research partner dedicated to kidney disease and its comorbid conditions.
+As the senior manager of research site operations, Joanne Stevens is responsible for oversight of all research studies being conducted with Frenova, a clinical drug and device research partner dedicated to kidney disease and its comorbid conditions.

 Stevens plays a crucial role for F1RST Up®, impacting multiple areas of the program by facilitating site research, keeping budgets on track and providing valuable organization throughout the complete process.